Toluidine

 The chemical properties of the toluidines are quite similar to those of aniline, and toluidines have properties in common with other aromatic amines.
 Due to the amino group bonded to the aromatic ring, the toluidines are weakly basic.
 The toluidines are poorly soluble in pure water but dissolve well in acidic water due to formation of ammonium salts, as usual for organic amines. ortho- and meta-toluidines are viscous liquids, but para-toluidine is a flaky solid.
 This difference is related to the fact that the p-toluidine molecules are more symmetrical. p-Toluidine can be obtained from reduction of p-nitrotoluene. p-Toluidine reacts with formaldehyde to form Tröger's base.

 Uses and occurrence

 The ortho isomer is produced on the largest scale.
 Its primary application is as a precursor to the pesticides metolachlor and acetochlor.
-The other toluidine isomers are used in the production of dyes.
-They are a component of accelerators for cyanoacrylate glues (for example sold as the brand name Zip Kicker).
+The other toluidine isomers are used in the production of dyes such as Allura Red AC (Red 40, E129) and azorubine (carmoisine, E122).
+They are a component of accelerators for cyanoacrylate glues.

 In some patients o-toluidine is a metabolite of prilocaine, which may cause methemoglobinemia.
 This is then treated with methylene blue.